scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

 simply represents :math:`P(var)` i.e. the probability of that variable.

 For example, we can take the case of student model represented in Fig :ref:`bayesian`.
-A possible CPD for the random variable grade variable is shown in Table :ref:`CPT`.
+A possible CPD for the random variable grade is shown in Table :ref:`CPT`.

 .. table:: Conditional Probability Table. :label:`CPT`